It was the mid 1950s and Winter Haven, like so many Florida locations, was experiencing a spurt of growth.

 New housing was in short supply and enterprising developers were rising to the occasion.
 It was about this time that a citrus grove on the north side of Havendale Boulevard was platted for development into Biltmore Shores.

-The area was bounded on the north by Lake Jessie, to the south by Havendale, on the east by 29th Street and west by Jersey Road.
-The location was adjacent to Inwood, in the city’s northwest quadrant.
+The area was bounded on the north by Lake Jessie, to the south by Havendale, to the east by 29th Street and the west by Jersey Road.

 The Museum of Winter Haven History is closed for the summer.
 Tours are available year round for groups of four or more by appointment.
 Contact Bob Gernert (863) 206-6855 or firstname.lastname@example.org.